haseeb-cb/fundamentals-of-gis/Content/1_Exercise.md

 	- On the menu, choose *Layer* -> *Create Layer* -> *New Shapefile Layer*

-	- Give the new layer an informative filename, like "tampere_bus_stops"
+	- Give the new layer an informative filename, like "tampere_bus_stops", and save it in your folder

 	- Set the *Geometry type* to be *Point*